Keparoo/tapntable-backend/README.md

 **Tapntable** is a web-based restaurant point of sale system (POS): This is the backend for the system.
 It implements a postgresql database with a RESTful API.

 The Front end is a React-Redux web-based user interface that creates user terminals for servers and bartenders as well as destination points for sent orders (kitchen and service bar)
+The front end can be found at https://github.com/Keparoo/tapntable

 ## Deployment
 The backend is currently deployed to: